Supplementary Material

 Note

-We assess the performance of several survival scoring rules (RCLL, RCLL*, ISBS, D-calibration, Harrell’s C-index) on real-world survival datasets using the mlr3proba framework, tested with 10 repetitions of 5-fold cross-validation on the following learners:
+We assess the performance using three survival scoring rules (RCLL, RCLL*, ISBS), D-calibration and Harrell’s C-index on real-world survival datasets using the mlr3proba framework, tested with 10 repetitions of 5-fold cross-validation on the following learners:

 • Kaplan-Meier (non-parametric)